Will Jared Goff Score a TD Against the Chiefs Thursday Night Football in Week 1?

 Will Jared Goff Score a Touchdown Against the Chiefs on Thursday Night Football in Week 1?

-In the Week 1 tilt between the Detroit Lions and the Kansas City Chiefs at 8:20 PM ET on Thursday, will Jared Goff find his way into the end zone?
-Read on for odds and analysis on whether he's a good bet to pick up a TD in this matchup.
+The Detroit Lions and the Kansas City Chiefs are set to play in a Week 1 matchup at 8:20 PM ET on Thursday.
+Will Jared Goff find his way into the end zone in this game?
+Let's take a look at the anytime TD odds and break down his recent numbers and trends.

 Think Goff will score in this matchup, or want to bet on a different player?
 Use our link to sign up at Bet MGM for a first-time deposit bonus!